COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Pre-training for LiDAR semantic segmentation

-Even though the qualitative analysis makes it appear that the understanding of SemanticPOSS is way better at the end of the supervised pre-training, the quantitative results are not as clear cut.
+Even though the qualitative analysis suggests that understanding SemanticPOSS is much better at the end of the supervised pre-training, the quantitative results are not as clear-cut.

-For SRU-Net (\autoref{tab:COLA_SP}), we can see that COLA-PT outperforms systematically the single-source supervised pre-training.
+For SRU-Net (\autoref{tab:COLA_SP}), COLA-PT outperforms the single-source supervised pre-training systematically.

-Then, compared to SegContrast, COLA-PT is more efficient for very low amounts of available data (0.01\%) and is on par in other cases, which means that it achieves state-of-the-art performances.
-We observed that despite the pre-trained model not using reflectivity it, is more valuable to use it for finetuning.
+Then, compared to SegContrast, COLA-PT is more efficient for very low amounts of available data (0.01\%) and is on par in other cases, which means it achieves state-of-the-art performances.
+We observed that despite the pre-trained model not using reflectivity, it is more valuable to use it for fine-tuning.

-On Cylinder3D (\autoref{tab:COLA__C3D_SP}), results are slightly different from those of SRU-Net.
+On Cylinder3D (\autoref{tab:COLA__C3D_SP}), results differ slightly from those of SRU-Net.
 While COLA-PT results in the best outcome in most cases, it is unclear if it is useful to use reflectivity or not as an input channel.
-For a very small amount of data (0.1\%) COLA-PT does not bring an improvement, which is surprising.
+For a very small amount of data (0.1\%), COLA-PT does not bring an improvement, which is surprising.

-Overall COLA-PT, is a strong choice of semantic segmentation pre-training, and it reaches state-of-the-art performances in several cases.
+Overall, COLA-PT is a strong choice of semantic segmentation pre-training, and it achieves state-of-the-art performances in several cases.